-- Centered buckle: When straps have adjustable buckles, be sure they are moved to sit under the chin; if this is difficult to do during wear, try making the adjustment while they’re not wearing their helmet.
+- Centered buckle: When straps have adjustable buckles, be sure they are moved to sit under the chin; if this is difficult to do during wear, make the adjustment while they’re not wearing the helmet.

-- Secured strap: Though they may not love it, a correctly tightened chin strap is necessary for safety.
-No more than two of your fingers should be able to fit beneath the strap of their helmet.
+- Secured strap: Though they may not love it, a correctly tightened chin strap is essential for their safety.
+No more than two fingers should be able to fit beneath the helmet strap.

-Ready to test and be sure that fit is safe?
+Ready to test and be sure it fits safely?

 - When your little one opens their jaw as far as possible, the helmet should feel like it is pulling down on their head.
 If they don’t feel it, the chin strap needs tightening.

 - The helmet shouldn’t be rocking back on their head, and should never go more than two finger widths over your toddler’s eyebrows.
-If this is happening, try tightening the front strap.
-Likewise, if the helmet continuously falls forward into their eyes, tighten up the back strap and see if it helps.
+If this happens, tighten the front strap.
+Likewise, if the helmet continuously falls forward into their eyes, tighten up the back strap to see if it helps.